-Note that some Board Developed Courses (namely, Numeracy, Hospitality, Retail Services, Entertainment, Construction) are called 'Category B' courses.
+Note that some Board Developed Courses (namely, Mathematics Standard 1 (Mathematics optional ATAR), English Studies, Hospitality, Retail Services, Entertainment, Construction) have an optional examination.
 You can include as many of these courses as you wish for the HSC and ATAR provided you have an English and a Religious Studies course included in your program.
+To include these courses in an ATAR the optional examination must be completed at the end of the course.